AndrewKorchemniy/Inventory-Management-System/docs/user-stories.md

+# User Stories

 ### Users
  - Inventory Manager
- -

-### User Stories
+### Stories

-As an inventory manager, I shall use an access key to authorize myself with the application to securly connect.
+As an inventory manager, I shall use an access key and inventory id to authorize myself with the application and securly connect.

 As an inventory manager, I shall view all available usernames upon accessing the inventory to chose the appropriate username to track who accesses the inventory.